128technology/docs/docs/intro_installation_univ-iso.md

   ![Install Type](/img/u-iso3_choose_install_type.png)

-11. If you are installing a FIPS enabled system select install option 1, and then select **Enter**.
-If you are installting a Mist-managed router, select the **cloud-init** option (option 2), and select **Enter**
+11. If you are installing a FIPS enabled system, select Install Option 1, and select **Enter**.

+	If you are installting a Mist-managed router, select option 2 (Cloud-init), and select **Enter**

   ![Install Options](/img/u-iso4_install_options.png)

-  If you are installing a Conductor or conductor managed router, skip the options and select **Enter**.
+	If you are installing a Conductor or conductor-managed router, skip the options and select **Enter**.
 The download and installation begins.

   ![Unpacker](/img/u-iso5_begin_install.png)

 12. When the installation completes, you will be prompted to reboot.
-A reboot is necessary to start the necessary services and launch the GUI to configure the device as a conductor or router, and choose they management type (Conductor-managed or Mist-managed).
+A reboot is necessary to start the services and launch the GUI.
+Device intialization and management is performed from the GUI.

   ![Unpacker Successful](/img/u-iso6_unpacker_complete.png)